lablup/beps/drafts/BEP-1011-MinIO.md

 The following additional implementations are required to realize the use cases.

+## Integration with MinIO

+Add service code to the storage proxy for configuring the artifact registry.
+We can refer to components such as `BaseVolume` and `FsOpModel`, which operate as the VFolder backend, when writing the implementation.
+But, since the artifact registry storage does not need to function as a VFolder at this point, let's remove any unnecessary parts and properly abstract the interface.

+Communication with MinIO is handled using `s3fs`.
+We will need to implement an `FsOpModel` that mounts the `s3fs` bucket as a file system on the storage host and handles download and upload operations.

 ## API Specifications

 It will be necessary to implement additional CRUD REST APIs for each artifact type in the storage proxy.